arisanch/hello-world/README.md

 oc get routes
 ```

-In GitHub navigate to Settings -> webhooks -> add webhook.
+In the hello-world GitHub project, navigate to Settings -> webhooks -> add webhook.

 For `el-hello-world-app`, use the `HOST/PORT` value to create a push webhook.
 Ensure payload URL is prefixed with `http://` and a trailing slash `/`.
 Change the content type to `application/json`.